Updated: Jul 12

 Initially published by Data Driven Investor on Medium.

 Nobody gave much thought about patient medical records till a few years back.

-The concept of patient data or medical data ownership didn’t even exist.
+The concept of patient data or medical data ownership didn't even exist.
 Of course, patients could access the lab results and reports, and doctors used them for devising treatment plans.
-Some keep with the provider, and seldom anyone made any claims or received any of them.
+Some keep with the provider and seldom does anyone make any claims or receive any of them.

 Things are Changing with Technology and Care Model

-It has become essential and mandatory to maintain comprehensive medical records, often in electronic EHR systems.
-The digitalization of data and sharing across platforms like the internet has brought new concerns about the safety and security of health information.
+Maintaining comprehensive medical records, often in electronic EHR systems, has become essential and mandatory.
+Digitalizing data and sharing across platforms like the internet has brought new concerns about the safety and security of health information.

 There is an increasing trend of discomfort and vulnerability among the stakeholders in the healthcare industry- who should be responsible for the ownership and privacy of patient data?

-Physicians believe it’s their property because they have created it and are responsible for treating the patient.
-The patients have ownership of their records since it involves them and their privacy.
+Physicians believe it's their property because they have created it and are responsible for treating the patient.
+The patients own their records since it involves them and their privacy.
 The providers and every stakeholder in healthcare can claim ownership as they have played their part and deserve the right to use it without compromising identifying information about patients.